craffel/pretty-midi/README.md

 pretty_midi contains utility function/classes for handling MIDI data, so that it's in a format which is easy to modify and extract information from.

-As of now it relies on the python-midi package:
+As of now it relies on the bleeding-edge python-midi package (install from master on GitHub, not PIP):

 https://github.com/vishnubob/python-midi/